MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 | Production | __TODO__ | 8-90|
 | Other | __TODO__ | 20-90|

 The table above shows a rough grouping of different **9** common roles in a Formula 1 team.
-Depending on the size of the team normally ~170-600 people are involved in operating a Formula 1 team.
+Depending on the size of the team normally ~**170-600** people are involved in operating a Formula 1 team.
 Below follows an overview of what each person is in charge of:

-* *Team Principal*: The directors of the team, some may come from car manufactors or other are from private companies from the team owners.
+* *Team Principal*: The directors of the team, some may come from car manufactors or other are from private companies from e.g. the team owners.

 * *F1 Drivers*: The stars of the team driving the F1 cars.
-Normally there is 1 reserve driver and 1 simulation driver.
+Normally there is 2 main drivers,  1 reserve driver and 1 simulation driver.
+The two main drivers tend to be bitter foes.

 * *Assistants*: They are in charge of helping and organzing events, calendars and procedures.